Free shipping from 29 € (Germany)

 Among the horses, there are also specialists who regularly wear off their irons.
 This is obviously inconvenient for everyone.
 If the shoe is lost in the paddock, it is important that it is recovered immediately.
 Otherwise there is a chance that the lost shoe will be lying in the grass with the nails and the elevator pointing upwards.
 If a horse steps into it, this can result in a nail kick, hoof abscess or even more serious injuries.
 A lost shoe should always be nailed back on if possible to prevent further damage to the horn wall.

-Causes of iron leakage
+Causes of shoe pulling

 There can be many reasons for losing the shoe.
-If a horse unexpectedly steps on an uneven surface, makes a clumsy jump or suddenly slips on muddy ground, it can quickly happen that an Iron is lost.
+If a horse unexpectedly steps on an uneven surface, makes a clumsy jump or suddenly slips on muddy ground, it can quickly happen that an shoe is lost.
 Due to their anatomy, e.g. a short back, some horses are more likely to lose their shoes than others.
 In such cases, even the best shoeing cannot prevent the loss of the shoe.

 Possible measures for prevention

-- Matching Rubber or neoprene bunion protectorsBale protectors for horses are pulled tightly over the bales down to the shoe before a competition.
-However, bunion protectors are not intended for one hour of grazing as they cling quite tightly to the hoof and bales.
+2. Matching Rubber or neoprene heel bulb protectors.Theseprotectors for horses are pulled tightly over the heel bulbs down to the shoe before a competition.
+However, these protectors are not intended for one hour of grazing as they are attached quite tightly to the hoof and bulbs.

 Measures 1 & 2 also provide good protection to prevent injuries caused by a bale kick.

-Changes to the fitting
+Changes to the shoeing protocol

 These are all solutions that need to be tested individually or in combination.